GenDelta/Travel-Booking-System/README.md

-# Travel Booking System (TBS)
+# Travel Booking System

-A Java desktop application for managing travel bookings, packages, and user accounts.
+A comprehensive Java desktop application for managing travel bookings, packages, and user accounts with an intuitive interface and robust backend functionality.

 ## Features